Tenama-hub/Legion_Linux_Guide/README.md

 <br>

 # __Desktop environments (DE)__
 Linux does not have a single desktop experience.
-There are plenty of them, each with their own pros, cons & querks.
+There are plenty of them, each with their own pros, cons & quirks.
 This part of the guide should give a brief summary or the most popular desktop environments that are provided by default on almost all distributions out there. <br>
 For the tech nerds, I will **not** cover window managers. <br>
 Based on my own experience + community feedback.
 | Name | Pros | Cons |